korchasa/speelka-agent/documents/architecture.md

 - Context-rich, sanitized messages
 - Graceful degradation
 - Principles: Always check nil, safe assertions, descriptive errors, no panics
+- **Orphaned tool_call auto-cleanup:** The system detects and removes orphaned tool calls (calls without results) from the message stack before sending to the LLM, logging a warning.
+This prevents protocol errors and ensures robust operation even if an error or interruption occurs after a tool call is issued.

 ## Security
 - API keys: env/secure storage